Charles Dagnall

 Charles Edward Dagnall (born 10 July 1976), also known as Charlie Dagnall, is a cricket commentator and former first-class cricketer who played as a right-arm fast-medium bowler for Cumberland, Warwickshire and Leicestershire.

 He has worked as a commentator and pundit for BBC Radio Leicester, in addition to having his own drive time show.
-He has also commentated on T20, One Day Internationals and Test matches (on Test Match Special).
+He has also commentated on cricket for Test Match Special and Sky Sports.
 In 2013 he was co-host of NFL UK's Inside the Huddle podcast.
-He has now become a commentator for BT Sport cricket. and Sky Sports.